The Ritz Theatre Company has been providing live, quality theater to the Delaware Valley for more than 30 years.

 1927—The Ritz Theatre opens as a vaudeville movie house and quickly becomes the focal point of the community.

-1950s and 1960s—Ritz gains renown for its fine art and foreign film screenings, drawing audiences from Philadelphia and beyond.
+1950s and 1960s—The Ritz gains renown for its fine art and foreign film screenings, drawing audiences from Philadelphia and beyond.

 1985—A group of artists rescues The Ritz, renting the space and performing live plays and musicals under the company name, Puttin’ On The Ritz, and makes the Ritz Theatre its home.

 1986—The first Ritz season opens with The Boyfriend.
-The character “Ritzy” debuts as the host of the theatre’s children’s productions, The Adventures of Ritzy the Wolf.
+The character “Ritzy” debuts as the host of the theatre’s children’s productions in an ongoing series titled The Adventures of Ritzy the Wolf.

-1990—Shadow interpretation of Children of a Lessor God begins our commitment to ASL-interpreted productions to make theatre more accessible to the deaf and hard-of-hearing.
+1990—A shadow interpretation performance of Children of a Lessor God begins our commitment to ASL-interpreted productions to make theatre more accessible to the deaf and hard-of-hearing.

-1994—Assume non-profit status.
-Win a second Emmy for The Adventures of Ritzy the Wolf.
+1994—The Ritz assumes non-profit status and wins a second Emmy for The Adventures of Ritzy the Wolf.

-1997—Sweeney Todd receives three Philadelphia Barrymore Award Nominations for Best Musical, Best Director and Best Female Lead, which Carol Furphy wins.
+1997—Sweeney Todd receives three Philadelphia Barrymore Award nominations, for Best Musical, Best Director, and Best Female Lead, the latter of which actress Carol Furphy wins.

-1998—The YMCA honors the Ritz with The Johnson Award for outstanding Community Service.
-Little Shop of Horrors receives four Barrymore Nominations.
-Outreach programs receive Barrymore Nominations.
+1998—The YMCA honors The Ritz with The Johnson Award for Outstanding Community Service.
+Little Shop of Horrors receives four Barrymore nominations.
+Outreach programs at The Ritz also receive Barrymore nominations.

-2001—Develop and premiere original production, The Magick and the Music, incorporating magic and music by Stephen Schwartz.
-Schwartz performs at a luncheon in his honor.
-Original musical adaptation of A Midsummer Night’s Dream is chosen as the entertainment for the South Jersey Cultural Alliance Encore Awards dinner in Atlantic City.
-Receive $175,000 Cultural Enrichment Grant from the State of New Jersey.
+2001—The Ritz develops and premieres an original production, The Magick and the Music, incorporating magic and music by Stephen Schwartz.
+Mr. Schwartz performs at a luncheon in his honor.
+An original musical adaptation of A Midsummer Night’s Dream is chosen as the entertainment for the South Jersey Cultural Alliance Encore Awards dinner in Atlantic City.
+The Ritz receives a $175,000 Cultural Enrichment Grant from the State of New Jersey.

-2005—20th Anniversary Season!
-Hire our first Equity Guest Artist, Fred Inkley, to play the lead in Jekyll and Hyde.
+2005—Our 20th Anniversary Season!
+We hire our first Equity Guest Artist, Mr. Fred Inkley, to play the lead in Jekyll and Hyde.

-2010—A grant from PNC’s Arts Alive initiative for our area premier of Spamalot allows us to produce a DVD of the production to promote Shadow Interpreting as a positive way of introducing the deaf and hard of hearing public to theatre.
+2010—A grant from PNC’s Arts Alive initiative for our area premiere of Spamalot allows us to produce a DVD of the production to promote Shadow Interpreting as a positive way of introducing the deaf and hard-of-hearing public to theatre.

-2011—Break all box-office records with Hairspray.
-Receive Innovator Award for our shadow interpreting program from the New Jersey Theatre Alliance and the community members of the Cultural Access Network of New Jersey Project, a co-sponsored program of the New Jersey State Council on the Arts.
+2011—We break all box-office records with our production of Hairspray.
+We receive an Innovator Award for our shadow interpreting program from the New Jersey Theatre Alliance and the community members of the Cultural Access Network of New Jersey Project, a co-sponsored program of the New Jersey State Council on the Arts.

-2012—Debut the Camden County June Theatre Festival, producing 28 performances in 30 days.
-PNC funds free-to-the-public encore production of Barnum in Camden’s Wiggens Park.
+2012—We debut the Camden County June Theatre Festival, producing 28 performances in 30 days.
+Our friends at PNC fund a free-to-the-public encore production of Barnum in Camden’s Wiggens Park.

-2014—Raise $100,000 in a social media campaign to Save the Ritz.
-Produce first-ever fundraising variety show, Rock the Ritz, and first-ever all-kids musical, Disney’s The Little Mermaid.
+2014—We raise $100,000 in a social media campaign to Save the Ritz.
+We produce our first-ever fundraising variety show, Rock the Ritz, and our first-ever all-kids musical, Disney’s The Little Mermaid.

-2015—30th anniversary season!
-Open the season with an original musical called The Opening celebrating the 30 best musical numbers of the theatre’s past 30 years.
+2015—Our 30th anniversary season!
+We open the season with an original musical called The Opening, celebrating the 30 best musical numbers of the theatre’s past 30 years.